ukparliament/weeknotes.data-search/2018/23/index.md

 [Anya](https://twitter.com/bitten_) and Michael met with [Lef Apostolakis](https://www.linkedin.com/in/lef-apostolakis-835159a5/) from [POST](https://www.parliament.uk/post) to get another view on the work they've been doing to [model research briefings](https://github.com/ukparliament/ontologies/blob/master/document/document.png).
 They'd already done a couple of passes with assorted people from the House of Commons Library and still need to sit down with [House of Lords Library](https://www.parliament.uk/business/lords/work-of-the-house-of-lords/lords-library/) people.
 The POST session didn't change an awful lot, which is good news and suggests the model is mostly correct.

 On Wednesday, there was yet another meeting on SIs and the tracking thereof.
-This one with Jane, Jack, [Jen](https://twitter.com/benwoodhams), Janya and Jichael.
+This one with Jane, Jack, [Jen](https://twitter.com/benwoodhams), Janya, Jichael and Jalison.
 Jenna and [James](https://twitter.com/thevinternet) being otherwise occupied.
-After several weeks they think they've finally cleared up their confusion around SI procedure clocks, the definition of statutory days and how to model statutory day counts.
-Though there's another meeting next week to definitely, finally, completely agree the last bit.
+After several weeks they think they’ve finally cleared up their confusion around SI procedure clocks, the definition of statutory days and how to model statutory day counts.
+That said, there’s another meeting next week to definitely, finally, completely agree the last bit.

 Anya and Michael went to visit Brighton to meet [Silver](https://twitter.com/silveroliver).
 Because he lives there.
 Or near there.
 And because it's the seaside.
 And because it has dodgems and air hockey.
-They [sat on the beach](https://twitter.com/fantasticlife/status/1004691294315274240) and planned out a talk they're due to give to [Netikx](http://www.netikx.org/).
-Which was supposed to be an introduction to ontologies for librarians and knowledge management people, but ended up as plea to spend the time they would have spent learning ontologies into learning about [domain modelling](https://en.wikipedia.org/wiki/Domain-driven_design) instead.
+They [sat on the beach](https://twitter.com/fantasticlife/status/1004691294315274240) and planned out a talk they're due to give to [NetIKX](http://www.netikx.org/).
+Which was supposed to be an introduction to ontologies for librarians and knowledge management people, but has ended up as plea to switch from learning ontologies to learning about [domain modelling](https://en.wikipedia.org/wiki/Domain-driven_design) instead.
 So no one gets their money's worth there.

-They also spent a bit of time talking about the Modelling Parliament talk they're due to give at the [Kandddinsky conference](https://kandddinsky.de/) in Berlin.
+They also spent a bit of time talking about the Modelling Parliament talk they're due to give at the [KanDDDinsky conference](https://kandddinsky.de/) in Berlin.
 And some time talking about teaching House of Commons librarians a little more [SPARQL](https://en.wikipedia.org/wiki/SPARQL).
 The day ended, as many days do, in the [pub](https://www.tripadvisor.co.uk/Attraction_Review-g186273-d5913501-Reviews-The_Heart_and_Hand-Brighton_East_Sussex_England.html), hatching a plan for the first useful chunk of a legislation model.
 Which has been bothering Michael for some time.

 ### Data platform

 In the best news for a quite a while, [procedure data](https://procedures.azurewebsites.net/) is now live and happily turning into pages on the beta website.
 Although for now and I guess for reasons(?), those pages are still restricted to the parliamentary network.

-After herculean data entry efforts by IDMS, following some monumental procedure modelling work, an INTERIM DATA SOURCE built from scratch by [Chris](https://twitter.com/chrisalcockdev), visualisations available in two and three dimensions built by Raphael, a novel editorial interface built by Wojciech, all ably supported by Mike... we got there.
-In something like three months.
-For peanuts.
+After herculean data entry efforts by IDMS, some monumental procedure modelling work, an INTERIM DATA SOURCE built from scratch by [Chris](https://twitter.com/chrisalcockdev), visualisations in two and three dimensions built by Raphael, a novel editorial interface built by Wojciech, all ably supported by Mike... we got there.

 In the first instance we're only working with procedures for Statutory Instruments.
 In the longer term we think any parliamentary procedure could be captured in this way.
 This excites us, for we are a very niche brand of nerd.